ReportedUser/Robot_Control_with_depth_camera/README.md

 $ source devel/setup.bash
 ```

-Now check if your workspace was corectly made by:
+Now check if your workspace was correctly made by:
 ```
 $ echo $ROS_PACKAGE_PATH
 /home/youruser/catkin_ws/src:/opt/ros/noetic/share
 ```

-Check that your ROS connection with the UR simulator is correct by using the tests presented in [UR Usage Example](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver/blob/master/ur_robot_driver/doc/usage_example.md).
-There you will also see an example of [MoveIt](https://moveit.ros.org/) being use which some part of it will be used in the setup, but don't worry right now!
+Check that your ROS connection with the [UR simulator](https://www.universal-robots.com/download/?filters[]=98759&query=) is correct by using the tests presented in [UR Usage Example](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver/blob/master/ur_robot_driver/doc/usage_example.md).
+There you will also see an example of [MoveIt](https://moveit.ros.org/), some parts of it will be used in the setup, but don't worry right now!

 Now that your workspace is created, is time to start the package installation.